shorebirdtech/docs/docs/guides/push_to_deploy_on_github.md

 # 🫸 Push to Deploy on GitHub

 :::info
-We recommend reading the [Github Integration](/ci/github) instructions before diving into this guide.
+We recommend reading the [GitHub Integration](/ci/github) instructions before diving into this guide.
 :::

 Push to Deploy is a very handy type of integration between your project repository and the CI